B.A., Trinity Hall, University of Cambridge

 OFFICE: Loria 657

-Tim Barringer is Paul Mellon Professor of the History of Art and Director of Graduate Studies.
-He specializes in eighteenth-, nineteenth- and twentieth-century art and visual culture of Britain and the British Empire, American art and museum studies.
+Tim Barringer is Paul Mellon Professor of the History of Art.
+He specializes in the eighteenth-, nineteenth- and twentieth-century art of Britain and the British Empire, nineteenth-century American and German art and museum studies.
 Following positions at the Victoria and Albert Museum, the Universities of London and Birmingham in Great Britain, he came to Yale in 1998.
-His books include Reading the Pre-Raphaelites (1998), Men at Work: Art and Labour in Victorian Britain (Yale, 2005) Opulence and Anxiety (2007), catalogue for an exhibition at Compton Verney, and Before and After Modernism: Byam Shaw, Rex Vicat Cole, Yinka Shonibare (2010).
+His books include Reading the Pre-Raphaelites (Yale, 1998), Men at Work: Art and Labour in Victorian Britain (Yale, 2005) Opulence and Anxiety (2007), catalogue for an exhibition at Compton Verney, and Before and After Modernism (Central St Martins, 2010).

 Tim Barringer has been active as an advisor of Ph.D. dissertations at Yale, has served as Director of Undergraduate Studies and Director of Graduate Studies in the History of Art Department and was winner of the Sarai Ribicoff teaching prize in 2004.
 In 2009 he was the Slade Professor of Fine Art at the University of Cambridge.
 The lectures, ‘Broken Pastoral: Art and Music in Britain, Gothic Revival to Punk Rock’ will appear as a monograph.

-Recent publications include ‘The Englishness of Thomas Cole’ in Nancy Siegel, ed., The Cultured Canvas: A Social History of American Landscape Painting (University Press of New England, 2011); ‘Benjamin Britten, Samuel Palmer and the neo-Romantic Pastoral’, Art History, February 2011, and ‘Seeing With Memory: Hockney and the Masters", David Hockney: A Bigger Picture, London: Royal Academy of Arts, 2012.
-He is co-curator, with Alison Smith and Jason Rosenfeld, Pre-Raphaelites: Victorian Avant-Garde at Tate Britain (2012), National Gallery of Art, Washington DC and the Pushkin Museum, Moscow (2013).
-Future plans include the publication of two edited volumes, Panoramic Vistas, (co-edited with Richard Maxwell and Katie Trumpener) and Victorian Jamaica (co-edited with Wayne Modest).
+Recent publications include ‘The Englishness of Thomas Cole’ in Nancy Siegel, ed., The Cultured Canvas: A Social History of American Landscape Painting (University Press of New England, 2011); ‘Benjamin Britten, Samuel Palmer and the neo-Romantic Pastoral’, Art History, February 2011, and ‘Seeing With Memory: Hockney and the Masters, David Hockney: A Bigger Picture, London: Royal Academy of Arts, 2012.
+He was co-author of the catalogue.
+Future plans include the publication of two edited volumes, Viewing Platform: Perspectives on the Panorama (co-edited with Richard Maxwell and Katie Trumpener) and Victorian Jamaica (co-edited with Wayne Modest).
 He has contributed an essay, “Poetry” to the catalogue of Rubens and his Legacy, edited by Nico van Hout, Royal Museum of Fine Arts, Antwerp and Royal Academy of Arts, London, 2014-5.